viqtoh/viqtoh/README.md

 ### Hi there 👋
-I'm an enthusiastic and dynamic professional having experience of five years in Software Development.
+I'm an enthusiastic and dynamic professional having experience of over five years in Software Development.
 My aim is to achieve excellence in this area by continuously learning from my work and applying that knowledge towards real time projects where i can contribute for its success.
 Okay...
 Really i'm Just a dude; seeking to make a mark on the world.